sinaatalay/rendercv/README.md

 RenderCV is a $\LaTeX$ CV/resume framework that allows you to create a high-quality CV as a PDF from a YAML file with full Markdown syntax support and complete control over the $\LaTeX$ code.

-## Motivation

-Writing the content of a CV and designing a CV are separate issues that should be treated separately.
-RenderCV attempts to provide this separation.
-This approach encourages users to concentrate on the content without getting distracted by the appearance of their CV and vice versa.

-RenderCV also provides a general set of utilities that will automate most of the manual work involved in the CV updating process.
-After updating a single sentence or a date in the YAML input file written in pure English, RenderCV will

-- re-create your $\LaTeX$ file.
-- render a new PDF file.
-- create a new Markdown file.
-- create a new HTML document to be pasted into word processors for spelling and grammar checking.
-- create PNG files for each page.

-> Why should I bother using RenderCV instead of $\LaTeX$?
-I can version-control $\LaTeX$ code too!

-RenderCV is not a replacement for $\LaTeX$, but it's a general set of utilities designed to create and manage $\LaTeX$ CVs.
-If you're currently using $\LaTeX$ to create your CV, you should try RenderCV.
-Using your existing $\LaTeX$ themes in RenderCV is very easy.

-Here are some advantages of RenderCV over using pure $\LaTeX$:

-- RenderCV will separate the content of your CV from your $\LaTeX$ code.
-They will sit in independent files, and RenderCV will use both to generate your CV.
-- You will be able to version-control your design and content separately.
-- Updating your content in a YAML file is easier than updating a complex $\LaTeX$ file.
-- A pure $\LaTeX$ CV will have many code duplications because a CV is a document with a list of sections that contain a list of entries.
-RenderCV only has one $\LaTeX$ code for each entry type, duplicated automatically based on the YAML input file.
-- Spell-checking is not very straightforward in $\LaTeX$ documents.
+The primary motivation behind the RenderCV is to provide people with a concrete framework that will allow

+- Version controlling a CV's content and design separately in an organized manner.
+- Building an automated pipeline that can generate the CV as PDF, markdown, and PNG files.
+- Making the CV's design uniform and nicely structured without room for human errors.

 RenderCV offers built-in $\LaTeX$ and Markdown templates ready to produce high-quality CVs.
-However, the templates are entirely arbitrary and can be easily updated to leverage RenderCV's capabilities with your custom CV themes.
+However, the templates are entirely arbitrary and can easily be updated to leverage RenderCV's capabilities with your custom CV themes.

 RenderCV takes a YAML file that looks like this: